-- Riverside Business Park, Bourne - Located on the east side of Bourne, the site is made up of a three-phase development which was approved in 2016 and 2019. - The site has outline consent of 18 small light industrial units and 15 larger varied industrial units which is hoped to encourage the growth and expansion of local business.
+- Riverside Business Park - Located on the east side of Bourne, the site is made up of a three-phase development which was approved in 2016 and 2019. - The site has outline consent for 18 small light industrial units and 15 larger varied industrial units with which is hoped to encourage the growth and expansion of local businesses.